quakerpunk/gatsby-blog/content/blog/on-politics/index.md

 Disagreement is healthy to be sure, but what we’re seeing these days goes way beyond that.

 Even Dante, that great Italian poet, populated hell with his enemies.

+Why buoy the narratives from either side when a third, potentially more interesting story could be found?